marshall4471/cifar_100_pred/README.md

 # cifar_100_pred
-Although Accurate Beware will take a while when training the model
+Although accurate beware will take a while when training the model